Jesus is good news

 Who is Jesus?
 Why did he come?
 What does it mean for me?

-Join us online for a three-week course and a chance to consider Mark’s gospel.
+Join us for a three-week course exploring the Christian faith.

 “I had a secular upbringing and knew very little about Jesus, his resurrection or his claims to be the Son of God; I wasn’t even convinced he had existed; though I’d never really given it much thought.